Harold Chestnut: Biography

-Born in Albany, New York, where his father, educated as a civil engineer, worked in the family candy business.
+He was born in Albany, New York, where his father, educated as a civil engineer, and worked in the family candy business.
 Chestnut was raised in the 1920s and went on a scholarship to MIT in 1934 to study chemical engineering.
 In the first year he was awarded for his outstanding performance in chemistry, but switched anyway to electrical engineering and became co-op student.
 After five years of study he received a combined B.S. and M.S. degree in electrical engineering in 1940.
 Chestnut received further on-the-job training in General Electric's Advanced Engineering Program (AEP).
-Later in his career he received two honorary doctorates in engineering in 1966 from Case Institute of Technology in 1972 from Villanova University.
+Later in his career he received two honorary doctorates in engineering, in 1966 from Case Institute of Technology in 1972 from Villanova University.

-In 1940 Chestnut began a lifelong career with the General Electric, which would last until his retirement in 1983.
-He married his wife Erma Ruth Callaway Chestnut in 1944 and they had three sons.
-During the Second World War Chestnut was both a student and an instructor in General Electric's well-known Advanced Engineering Program.
+In 1940 Chestnut began a lifelong career with General Electric, which would last until his retirement in 1983.
+He married Erma Ruth Callaway Chestnut in 1944 and they had three sons.
+During the Second World War, Chestnut was both a student and an instructor in General Electric's well-known Advanced Engineering Program.
 He worked on the design of the central fire-control system and remotely controlled gun turrets used on the B-29 aircraft.

 Later he worked in the Aeronautics and Ordnance Department and the Systems Engineering and Analysis branch of the Advanced Technology Laboratory, where he served as manager from 1956 to 1972.
 Here he worked on a wide variety of technical problems including reliability issues in rapid transit and the Apollo mission to the moon.
 Later in his career he returned to the field of electric power.
 This time the focus was power systems automation.